 Open Service Access: Concept for introducing a vendor independent means for introduction of new services.

-Operating band: A frequency range in which E-UTRA operates (paired or unpaired), that is defined with a specific set of technical requirements.
+Operating band: A frequency range in which NR, E-UTRA, UTRA or GSM/EDGE operates (paired or unpaired), that is defined with a specific set of technical requirements.

 Operations System: This abbreviation indicates a generic management system, independent of its location level within the management hierarchy.

 Optional UE Requirement: Any other requirements than mandatory UE requirement, essential UE requirement (conditional), essential UE requirement (unconditional).
 It is totally up to individual manufacturer to decide whether it should be implemented or not (e.g. Network initiated MM connection establishment).